Summer's Dream

 Summer's Dream is a preteen/teen novel published in 2012 by Cathy Cassidy.

 The first-person narrative follows a girl named Summer Tanberry, who dreams of going to ballet school and is willing to sacrifice everything to make that dream come true.
 She soon becomes anorexic.

 Plot Synopsis

-Summer is obsessed with becoming a big time star as a successful ballet dancer.
-This had been her wish for a long time and it consumed her both day and night.
-Summer is, just like so many other young girls, trying to be what society dictates as beautiful today, meaning unless you are a size one or two you simply are not considered beautiful.
-She believed that to achieve her goal as a professional dancer, she must have "the perfect body", otherwise her dreams of becoming a world-famous dancer would never happen.
+Summer wants to be a ballet dancer.
+This had been her wish for the time being.
+Like other young women, Summer feels pressure to meet certain social beauty standards.
+She believes that people are only seen as beautiful if they wear small clothing size, such as a size one or two.
+This leads her to struggle with her self-image as she tries to match these specific expectations.
+She believed that to achieve her goal as a professional dancer, she must have a body sitting according to the standards of the society, otherwise her dreams of becoming a famous dancer would never happen.
 While trying to achieve this goal she finds the rest of her life simply falling apart.